Paper sons

-Paper sons or paper daughters is a term used to refer to Chinese people who were born in China and illegally immigrated to the United States and Canada by purchasing documentation which stated that they were blood relatives to Chinese people who had already received U.S. or Canadian citizenship or residency.
+Paper sons or paper daughters were Chinese people who were born in China and illegally immigrated to the United States and Canada by obtaining documents that indicated they were the blood relatives of Chinese people who had already received U.S. or Canadian citizenship residency or the residents themselves.
 Typically it would be relation by being a son or a daughter.
-Several historical events such as the Chinese Exclusion Act and San Francisco earthquake of 1906 caused the illegal documents to be produced.
+Several historical events such as the Chinese Exclusion Act and 1906 San Francisco earthquake caused the illegal documents to be produced.

 Background

-With the U.S. Chinese Exclusion Act enacted in 1882, and the Canadian Chinese Immigration Acts enacted in 1885 and 1923, Chinese people were largely excluded from entering the United States and Canada from China.
+With the U.S. Chinese Exclusion Act enacted in 1882, and the Canadian Chinese Immigration Acts enacted in 1885 and 1923, Chinese people were largely excluded from entering the United States and Canada.

 In the United States

-The Chinese Exclusion Act was the only law in American history to deny naturalization in or entry into the United States based upon a specific ethnicity or country of birth, though it was not the only law to deny citizenship based on ethnicity or country of birth (as Native- and African-American, among other Non-White American, people had at various times been denied citizenship based upon ethnicity; and not every American who was born overseas to at least one American parent was granted by-birth citizenship until the passage of the 1952 Immigration and Naturalization Act).
+The Chinese Exclusion Act, passed in 1882, was the first major U.S. immigration law to explicitly ban entry to the nation solely based on race or nationality.
+It targeted Chinese laborers, barring their immigration and prohibiting Chinese immigrants from becoming naturalized citizens.
+This law reflected growing anti-Chinese sentiment and marked the beginning of decades-long exclusionary policies against Asian immigrants in the United States.
 It stated that the coming of Chinese laborers would endanger the order of localities.
 As the American economy plummeted, problems of unemployment arose and blame was placed upon the Chinese for taking over jobs for low pay.
 In 1892, this act was renewed for another ten years in the form of the Geary Act.
 It was eventually made permanent in 1902.
+While scholars traditionally mark the Chinese Exclusion Era as spanning from 1882 to 1943, lived experiences suggest a longer timeline—one in which paper sons and daughters continued to navigate its legacy well after the laws were repealed.

 In 1906, the San Francisco earthquake caused a huge fire that destroyed public birth documents.
 Suddenly a new opportunity for citizenship arose: Chinese men who were already in the United States could claim that they were born in the United States.
 Other Chinese men would travel back to China as United States citizens and report that their wives had given birth to a son.
 Consequently, this made the child eligible to be a United States citizen, for which they would receive a document.
 These documents could then be used for their actual sons, or sold to friends, neighbors, and strangers.
 This was termed as a "slot" and would then be available for purchase to men who had no blood relationships in the United States in order to be eligible to enter the United States.
 Merchant brokers often acted as middlemen to handle the sale of slots.